on ALL of the Storage Pod versions. Click Here.

-We used these port multipliers to design a system with 9 five-drive NAS backplanes that connected via 3 SATA cards to the motherboard.
+We used these port multipliers to design a system with nine five-drive network attached storage (NAS) backplanes that connected via three SATA cards to the motherboard.
 The results were incredibly dense storage, currently 180TB in a 4U rack, from off the shelf consumer commodity parts.
 This design has served us through Storage Pod versions 1.0, 2.0, and 3.0, and today stores 100 petabytes of customer data in the Backblaze cloud.

 However, the port multiplier backplanes had three key issues:

 - They were one of the least reliable hardware components,

 - When they had an issue, they affected five drives at once, and